EwD-Project/EwD-Public/Reading_Rules.md

 ## Rule No. 3 – Stressed Syllables

+### Sub-Rule 3.1 – Default Stressed Syllable

 ¶1 – The first syllable of each word is **stressed by default**.
-That means that, in the absence of certain Conditions, the first syllable always receives the primary stress\*.
+That means that, in the absence of certain conditions, the first syllable always receives the primary stress\*.

 > E.g.: nature, excellent, temperature, infini̯te

 \* For information on primary stress (S1) and secondary stress (S2), read <a id="note1b" href="#note1">Note 1</a>.

-The Conditions mentioned are as follows:
+¶2 – Each of the other Sub-Rules below represents one of these conditions for which the first syllable won't get the S1.

+### Sub-Rule 3.2 – Strong Marks

-1. **Strong mark:** ¶1 – <a id="note2b" href="#note2">Strong marks²</a> always attract stress to their respective syllables, leaving the first syllable unstressed or with S2, depending on the word meter.
+¶1 – <a id="note2b" href="#note2">Strong marks²</a> always attract stress to their respective syllables, leaving the first syllable unstressed or with S2, depending on the word meter.

 > E.g.:
 >
 > - matūre, untĭl, anôther > First syllable gets unstressed.
 > - correspŏnd, technolŏgical, fundamĕntal > First syllable gets S2.

 ¶2 – If two syllables in a word get a strong mark of same <a id="note3b" href="#note3">tonic priority³</a>, then the second one gets the S1 and the first one gets the S2 (2nd→S1 and 1st→S2).

 > E.g.: ăcadĕmic, pronŭnciātion, sĕrotōnin

+### Sub-Rule 3.3 – Vowel digraphs/trigraphs:

-2. **Vowel digraph/trigraph:** In the same way as strong marks, vowel digraphs and trigraphs, as a rule, attract the S1.
+In the same way as strong marks, vowel digraphs and trigraphs, as a rule, attract the S1.

 > E.g.: believe, about, tonight

+### [L3+] Sub-Rule 3.4 – Stress-magnet suffixes:

-3. [L3+] **Stress-magnet suffix:** Stress-magnet suffixes attract the stress to the _previous syllable_.
+Stress-magnet suffixes attract the stress to the _previous syllable_.
 The two default stress-magnet suffixes in EwD are “-ion” and “-ian”.

 > E.g. (L3+):
 >
 > - -ion: education, confusion
 > - -ian: vegetarian, musician

-4. [L4] **Verb whose last syllable is convertible into strong:** In this case, the last syllable may **attract the S1 or the S2**.
+### [L4] Sub-Rule 3.5 – Verbs whose last syllable is convertible into strong:

+In this case, the last syllable may **attract the S1 or the S2**.
 The exact pattern depends on the number of syllables of the word and on the spoken accent.

 > E.g. (L4):
 >
 > - begin, complete(v), correct(v) > Last syllable gets the S1.
 > - expĕriment(v), sĕparate(v) > Last syllable gets the S2.

-5. [L4] **Verb with the “-en” suffix:** For verbs, the “-en” suffix act as a _stress-magnet suffix_, and therefore the _penultimate syllable gets the S1_.
+### [L4] Sub-Rule 3.6 – Verb with the “-en” suffix:

+For verbs, the “-en” suffix act as a _stress-magnet suffix_, and therefore the _penultimate syllable gets the S1_.
 There's a <a id="note4b" href="#note4">historical reason⁴</a> for this phenomenon.

 > E.g. (L4): enlighten, forgotten, mistaken

 ## Rule No. 4 – Natural Vowels

-¶ – Natural vowels are **single vowels** (a/e/i/y/o/u) whose pronunciation is _dictated by the letters to the right of them_.
+¶ – Natural vowels are **simple vowels** (a/e/i/y/o/u) whose pronunciation is _dictated by the letters to the right of them_.
 As such, they don't need the corresponding duration mark (Macron or Breve) to indicate their quality.

 > E.g.: cute, cut, cutter, able, apple